 Please let me know what kind of device you’re using, along with the version of iOS that you’re running.
 It would also be helpful to know what recording settings you’re using in the app.

-Anonymous asked: Can you tell me why when I email these clips from an iPad3 the clips seem to loose the crip image quality they have when you view them on the device?
+Anonymous said: Can you tell me why when I email these clips from an iPad3 the clips seem to loose the crip image quality they have when you view them on the device?

 When you email a movie in iOS, it is heavily compressed so it can be sent more quickly, but this degrades the image quality.
 The same is generally true for doing things like posting the movie to YouTube or Facebook.